wp-plugins/gallery-video/readme.txt

 ### If you think, that you found a bug in our [WordPress Video Gallery](http://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 1.3.1 =
+*  Added page navigation and load more on Video Gallery.

 = 1.3.0 =
 *  With this version you can add custom thumbnail for each video.